ihmeuw/vivarium_research/docs/source/model_design/general_research.rst

 cost than real-time cohort studies; however, the data for such studies will typically have been collected for an unrelated purpose, potentially resulting in incomplete or inaccurate data.

+These studies are most commonly conducted in the context of occupational data.
+For example, examining how long individuals worked in mining, as a risk for respiratory disease.

 Cross-Sectional Studies
 +++++++++++++++++++++++